CLEAN Leadership Board

-Tamara Ledley is a STEM education consultant and Earth and climate scientist.
-She was a 2017 Harvard Advanced Leadership Initiative Fellow where she is pursing her interests in making climate change efforts scalable and financially sustainable and to leverage these efforts to enable all climate change stakeholders to align efforts to address the local impacts of climate change.
-She has most recently served as a senior scientist and chair of the Center for STEM Teaching and Learning at TERC and was chair of the CLEAN Network from 2008-2016.
-She holds a PhD in meteorology and has published 15 scientific research papers on climate science and Earth system science and 35 papers on educational efforts on those topics.
+Dr. Tamara Shapiro Ledley is a STEM education consultant and Earth and climate scientist.
+She was a 2017 Harvard Advanced Leadership Initiative Fellow where she explored her interests in making climate change education efforts scalable and financially sustainable, and to leverage these efforts to enable all climate change stakeholders to align efforts to address the local impacts of climate change.
+She served as a senior scientist and chair of the Center for STEM Teaching and Learning at TERC and was chair of the CLEAN Network from 2008-2016.
+She holds a PhD in meteorology and has published 30 scientific research papers on climate science and Earth system science and 40 papers on educational efforts on those topics.
 She has led the development of the following Earth system science and climate change educational resources: Earth Exploration Toolbook (EET, http://serc.carleton.edu/eet; EarthLabs (http://serc.carleton.edu/earthlabs; and the CLEAN Collection (http://cleanet.org). more ...

 Kristen Poppleton - Climate Generation: A Will Steger Legacy

 Kristen Poppleton has been a member of the CLEAN network since 2010.
 Kristen is the Director of Programs at Climate Generation: A Will Steger Legacy.
 Climate Generation empowers individuals and their communities to engage in solutions to climate change.
 Kristen holds a BA in Biology and Hispanic Studies from St. Olaf College, a Med in Environmental Education and a MS in Conservation Biology from the University of Minnesota where she researched climate change education and communication.